Flight Deck Management

 Checklist Usage

-Checklist act a systematic guide, ensuring that all procedures are carried out in the correct sequence and nothing is omitted.
+Checklists act as a systematic guide, ensuring that all procedures are carried out in the correct sequence and nothing is omitted.
 Furthermore, they standardize flight operations, thereby minimizing the chances of human error.

 Pilot Flying and Pilot Monitoring